jebrus/DSC-Image-KNN/README.md

-# knn-proj: K-Nearest Neighbors Image Classifier
+# DSC-Image-KNN: K-Nearest Neighbors Image Classifier

 ## Overview
 This class project focuses on processing images and implementing a k-nearest neighbors (KNN) classifier to categorize images.
 It includes functionalities for both image manipulation and classification using the KNN algorithm.